tony-blake/MD-Simulation/README.md

 -r equib7.rst -ref equib6.rst -x equib7.mdcrd
 ```

 Finally the input file was changed to instruct a production run of 50 nanoseconds.
-This meant setting the total number of timesteps to =25000000.
+This meant setting the total number of timesteps to ```nstlim=25000000```.
 The command to run this part of the simulation uses the parallel processes program MPI (as otherwise it would take several years to complete the simulation).

 ```bash
 $ mpirun -np 4 $AMBERHOME/bin/sander.MPI -O -i prodser1ns1.in -p com.wat.neutral2.prmtop
 -c prod40.rst -r prod41.rst -o prod41.out -x prod41.mdcrd
 ```

 For practical purposes the production run was split up into many stages (so as to able recover completed trajectory files in the event of a crash and also to not "hog the server").
 So the previous line of code shows very near to the end of all the timesteps (from 33 to 34 nanoseconds).
-Througout the full MD simulation long-range electrostatic interactions were treated using the particle mesh Ewald method [ref].
+Throughout the full MD simulation long-range electrostatic interactions were treated using the particle mesh Ewald method [9].
 A distance cut off of 8 Angstroms was used to define short range electrostatic interactions.
-All bonds involving hydrogen were constrained by using the SHAKE algorithim [ref] which also required setting the timestep to be 2 femtoseconds.
+All bonds involving hydrogen were constrained by using the SHAKE algorithim [10,11] which also required setting the timestep to be 2 femtoseconds.
 Trajectory files were created every picosecond.

 ## Trajectory Analysis

 To analyse the MD trajectory the programs ```cpptraj``` and  ```MMPBSA.py``` were used.
 To calculate the distance between the carbonyl carbon of CYS28 (NSR cleave point in nisin) and the sidechain Oxygen in residue 236 of NSR (active site) the ```dist``` command in ```cpptraj``` was used.
-The only requirments for ```cpptraj``` were the topology file ```com.wat.neutral2.prmtop``` and an input file specifying what trajectory files were to be used.
+The only requirements for ```cpptraj``` were the topology file ```com.wat.neutral2.prmtop``` and an input file specifying what trajectory files were to be used.
 This is an example of the ```cpptraj``` command used and also the contents of the input file.

 ```bash
 $ cpptraj -p com.wat.neutral2.prmtop -i trajfiles.atom.ptraj